-Through CI-Indonesia’s work in Jakarta’s watershed, we have learned that two national parks within the Bogor area — Gunung Gede Pangrango and Halimun Salak — are part of a crucial landscape that regulates the flow of water to Jakarta.
+Through Conservation International-Indonesia’s work in Jakarta’s watershed, we have learned that two national parks within the Bogor area — Gunung Gede Pangrango and Halimun Salak — are part of a crucial landscape that regulates the flow of water to Jakarta.

 This 135,000-hectare (almost 334,000-acre) landscape, collectively known as the Gedepahala, is one of the largest remaining contiguous forest areas in Java.

 It produces about 231 billion liters of water per year which benefit around 30 million people, including residents of major cities such as Jakarta, Bogor, Tangerang and Bekasi.